jpverkamp/blog/content/programming/games/racket-roguelike/2013-05-10-racket-roguelike-6-dig-deeper.md

 {{< figure src="/embeds/2013/grassland.png" >}}

 We can easily tune this to make any sorts of levels.
 Even better, we don't necessary need to use the noise functions.
-We could theoretically make levels based on something like {{< wikipedia "cellular automaton" >}} or even scripted levels (perhaps loaded from external files?).
+We could theoretically make levels based on something like [[wiki:cellular automaton]]() or even scripted levels (perhaps loaded from external files?).
 All we have to do is be able to generate a specific tile when asked and our framework will generate the rest.
 Speaking of which, how do we tie this into the previous `get-tile` function?

 Well, we need a bit of abstraction first.
 First, how do we want to represent z-levels?
 Theoretically, we could use the same hash that we've been using, only using `(list x y z)` instead of `(list x y)`.
 But keeping all of that in one hash seems like a recipe for trouble, so instead, we'll store a hash of hashes.
 Each outer hash will be indexed by depth, the inner by the point.
 Then we can have a local variable referring to just the current level.